Terebridae

-The Terebridae, commonly referred to as auger shells or auger snails, is a group or family of small to large predatory marine gastropods in the superfamily Conoidea.

-These gastropods have extremely high spired shells with numerous whorls, and the common name refers to the resemblance of their shells to rock drill-type drill bits.

-There are more than 400 known recent species worldwide.
+The Terebridae, commonly referred to as auger shells or auger snails, is a family of predatory marine gastropods in the superfamily Conoidea.
+They have extremely high-spired shells with numerous whorls; their common name refers to the resemblance of their shells to rock-drill bit.
+More than 400 species are recently known worldwide.

 Taxonomy

 This family consists of the following subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005):